 The best way to maintain the functionality of a rain shell is to use it only when it is really needed.
 Rain jackets depend on waterproof breathable membranes or coatings that are too delicate.
 For example, breathability is reduced when fabric pores get clogged up with dirt and sweat.
 Thus, you need to: keep the shell clean (always follow the manufacturer’s instructions for proper maintenance of the garment), and maintain the quality of the water-repellent finish applied on the shell surface.

 When you notice that the DWR on your rain jacket is falling, restore it with a wash-in or spray-on treatment (Nikwax offers some really good repellants for waterproof garments and gear).
 The outer layer of your rain jacket must be water-resistant in order to maintain the garment’s breathability.
 The reason is that the DWR finish causes water to bead on a fabric surface without impairing breathability.
-As the finish degrades, the fabric becomes no different than a regular non-treated fabric.
+As the finish degrades, the fabric becomes no different than regular non-treated fabric.
 It gets saturated with moisture which seriously reduces the breathability of the rain shell.
 That’s why you need to reproof the garment regularly.

-Top rain jackets recommendations
+Top rain jackets/hardshells recommendations

 Waterproof gloves and mittens

 Waterproof gloves and mittens are usually used in cold and wet conditions.
 If used properly, they will protect your fingers and will keep your hands dry and warm on and off the trail.
-Wearing waterproof gloves and/or mittens is extremely important during hikes in mountainous terrain since rapid weather changes are typical for high elevation areas.
+Wearing waterproof gloves and/or mittens is extremely important during hikes in mountainous terrain since rapid weather changes are typical for high-elevation areas.
 In very cold conditions, even thermal waterproof gloves may not be enough to keep your hands warm.
 That’s why layering is very popular among experienced outdoorsmen.
-When layering two or more pairs of gloves, the outer layer (waterproof breathable) should provide protection against water coming from the outside.
+When layering two or more pairs of gloves, the outer layer (waterproof and breathable) should provide protection against water coming from the outside.
 It should also ensure vapor permeability to provide moisture transfer from the skin to the outer layers.
 Keep in mind that in prolonged wet conditions, sooner or later, your gloves will become wet inside and out.

 The main construction is usually made from one or more of the following man-made materials: polyester, nylon, neoprene, polyurethane, and acrylic.
 Leather is also used; rubber is used in small amounts.
 Polyester is often combined with spandex to make the fabric stretchier to allow for better articulation.
 Lining’s main materials include synthetic materials like polyester (mainly in the form of fleece fabric or tricot).
 Insulated waterproof gloves and waterproof mittens offer extra warmth but also less dexterity.
 Gloves and mitts may have removable fleece-lined (or merino wool) liners.
 You can wear the liners when you need more dexterity or to avoid overheating during snow sports or some other high-intensity outdoor activities.
 Additional insulation is provided by hi-tech materials like Primaloft, Thinsulate, and Thermolite.
 Two and three-layer waterproof and breathable membranes will keep your hands dry and comfortable.